urbanairship/apptimize-ios-kit/README.md

 Versions before 3.4.19 are not supported by Swift Package Manager or Carthage.
 If support requires you to try an older release use CocoaPods or see the [change log](CHANGELOG.md) for links to earlier releases.

+**Carthage Users**

+Carthage is currently not working due to an issue with binary xcframework support which is required for using Apptimize.
+[This PR](https://github.com/Carthage/Carthage/pull/3123) is expected to fix the issue.

 ## Requirements
 **Development Requirements**
 * XCode 11.4.1+